-Hiroshima Day Trip from Osaka or Kyoto: Miyajima + Peace Park
+Hiroshima Day Trip from Osaka or Kyoto: Can You Visit Miyajima and Peace Park in One Day?

-Fares, schedules, ticket rules, and operating conditions below are current as of April 2026 but can change.
-Recheck official transport and attraction websites before you travel.
+Fares, schedules, ticket rules, and admission details below are checked as of June 2026 but can change.
+Always confirm official transport, attraction, and booking information before your trip.

-A view of Hiroshima city during a day trip
+Hiroshima Peace Memorial Park and city skyline viewed from the river during a day trip

 Is a Hiroshima and Miyajima Day Trip Really Possible?

-Yes, absolutely.
-From Shin-Osaka or Kyoto Station, the Shinkansen gets you to Hiroshima quickly enough to visit both the Peace Memorial area and Miyajima in one day.
+Yes, it is possible.
+From Shin-Osaka or Kyoto Station, the Shinkansen gets you to Hiroshima quickly enough to visit both the Peace Memorial area and Miyajima in one long day, as long as you keep the plan focused.

 What you can realistically do in one day: